isomerpages/gb-assist/pages/solutionrepo/solution873.md

 ---
-title: Sage 300 - Package (Peppol Ready Advance Edition - 7 Users)
+title: Westlaw Asia -  Package (for up to 10 fee earners)
 permalink: /productivity-solutions-grant/solutionrepo/solution873
 ---

 #### Description

-Sage300 is a powerful accounting and financial management solution that allows SMEs to maximise operational efficiencies, enhance business intelligence and drive productivity.
-It also brings data visibility and real-time access across an entire business.
+Westlaw Asia is a well-known power legal research tool for law firms with its search engine leveraging on natural language and terms & connectors defined within the solution.
+It allows law firms to easily and quickly find relevant legal literature on both small and large scale searches.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/The_World_Management-SAGE_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Coming soon.

 #### Eligibility Criteria